 Only registered Shareholders or proxyholders duly appointed by registered Shareholders are permitted to vote at the Meeting.
 Most Shareholders of the Company are "non-registered" shareholders because the Common Shares they own are not registered in their names but are instead registered in the name of a brokerage firm, bank or other intermediary or in the name of a clearing agency.
 Shareholders who do not hold their Common Shares in their own name (referred to herein as "Beneficial Shareholders") should note that only registered Shareholders are entitled to vote at the Meeting.
-If Common Shares are listed in an account statement provided to a Shareholder by a broker, then in almost all cases those Common Shares will not be registered under the name of the Shareholder's broker or an agent of that broker.
+If Common Shares are listed in an account statement provided to a Shareholder by a broker, then in almost all cases those Common Shares will not be registered in such Shareholder's name on the records of the Company.
+Such Common Shares will more likely be registered under the name of the Shareholder's broker or an agent of that broker.
 In Canada, most of such Common Shares are registered under the name CDS & Co. (the registration name for CDS Clearing and Depositary Services Inc., which company acts as nominee for many Canadian brokerage firms).
 Common Shares held by brokers (or their agents or nominees) on behalf of a broker's client can only be voted (for or against resolutions) at the direction of the Beneficial Shareholder.
 Without specific instructions, brokers and their agents and nominees are prohibited from voting Common Shares for the brokers' clients.
 Therefore, each Beneficial Shareholder should ensure that voting instructions are communicated to the appropriate person well in advance of the Meeting.

 Regulatory policy requires brokers and other intermediaries to seek voting instructions from Beneficial Shareholders in advance of Shareholders' meetings.
 The various brokers and other intermediaries have their own mailing procedures and provide their own return instructions to clients, which should be carefully followed by Beneficial Shareholders to ensure that their Common Shares are voted at the Meeting.
-Often the form of proxy supplied to a Beneficial Shareholders.
-However, its purpose is limited to instructing the registered Shareholder (i.e., the broker or agent of the broker) how to vote on behalf of the Beneficial Solutions Inc. ("Broadridge").
+Often the form of proxy supplied to a Beneficial Shareholder by its broker is identical to the form of proxy provided by the Company to the registered Shareholders.
+However, its purpose is limited to instructing the registered Shareholder (i.e., the broker or agent of the broker) how to vote on behalf of the Beneficial Shareholder.
+Most brokers now delegate the responsibility for obtaining instructions from clients to Broadridge Financial Solutions Inc. ("Broadridge").
 Broadridge typically prepares a machine-readable voting instruction form, mails those forms to the Beneficial Shareholders, and asks Beneficial Shareholders to return the forms to Broadridge, or otherwise communicate voting instructions to Broadridge (by way of internet or telephone, for example).
 Broadridge then tabulates the results of all instructions received and provides appropriate instructions respecting the voting of Common Shares to be represented at the Meeting.
-A Beneficial Shareholder who receives a Broadridge voting instruction form must be returned to Broadridge (or instructions respecting the voting of Common Shares to be represented at the Meeting.
+A Beneficial Shareholder who receives a Broadridge voting instruction form cannot use that form to vote Common Shares directly at the Meeting.
+The voting instruction form must be returned to Broadridge (or instructions respecting the voting of Common